rndrflotilla/Outline-UFW-Killswitch/README.md

 # Outline UFW Kill Switch

+The [Outline VPN Client](https://getoutline.org/) is an excellent tool, but have you ever wondered why it doesn't have a killswitch like many other popular VPN services?
+Tired of manually setting firewall rules to make up for that lack of functionality?
+Tire no longer...

-This is a script to force all internet traffic through the Outline VPN tunnel via UFW rules.
-It backs up your current UFW rules and applies a user-defined ruleset based on use case (such as preventing leaks while acessing the internet via captive portals).
+This is a simple script to force all internet traffic through the Outline VPN tunnel via UFW rules.
+It backs up your current UFW rules and applies a user-defined ruleset based on your use case.

 ## Requirements

-- Linux with `ufw` installed and enabled (`sudo apt install ufw` on Debian/Ubuntu).
+- Linux with `ufw` installed and enabled.
 - Run commands with `sudo`.
-- Your Outline server IP and port (set `OUTLINE_IP` and `OUTLINE_PORT` in the script or as env vars).
+- Outline server IP and port (set `OUTLINE_IP` and `OUTLINE_PORT` in the script or as env vars).

 ## Usage